 The acreages of different organic tree fruits in Washington over time are shown in slide 23.
 While accounting for about 28% of all certified organic acres in the state, organic tree fruit generates over half of the farmgate value of all organic products grown in the state (slide 24).
 Storage, packing, and marketing add another \$100 million of value each year.
 Estimates for the value of organic tree fruit that is processed could not be determined, but demand for these products is growing (e.g., juice, puree, sliced apples).
 Organic apples dominate the organic tree fruit sector for area, production, and value, and sales value has been rapidly increasing (slide 25).
-However, value of the 2019 organic apple crop was lower than the previous year as the increase in shipped volume was more than offset by lower prices and perhaps more diversion from fresh organic sales.
+However, value of the organic apple crop was lower than the previous year as the increase in shipped volume was more than offset by lower prices.